bigcommerce/dev-docs/docs/api-docs/getting-started/about-our-api.md

 # About Our APIs

-Want to get started making API Requests right away?
-Check out the [Quick Start](/api-docs/getting-started/basics/making-requests).
+The BigCommerce suite of APIs empowers you to create apps, automate store processes, and build headless ecommerce solutions.

-The BigCommerce set of APIs allows you to create apps, automate store processes, or build headless ecommerce solutions.
-Need inspiration on what to build?
-Visit our [App Marketplace](https://www.bigcommerce.com/apps/).
+If you're new to building BigCommerce apps, we recommend that you start by exploring the [App Marketplace](https://www.bigcommerce.com/apps/) to get a feel for what's possible.
+When you want to get started experimenting with our APIs, check out the [API Request Quick Start](/api-docs/getting-started/basics/making-requests).

 ## Available APIs
-BigCommerce has several different APIs that let you manage store data, authenticate customers, make client-side queries for product information, and more.
+BigCommerce has several APIs that let you manage store data, authenticate customers, make client-side queries for product information, and more.

 ### REST APIs (V2 & V3)
 BigCommerce's REST APIs (for example, the [Catalog API](/api-reference/catalog/catalog-api)) allow you to manage store data and take actions that mimic store administrator activity.
 Some example uses of the REST APIs are: